Protest paradigm: Black Lives Matter protests

 Studies examined the amount of times different news outlets used the word "riot" to describe BLM protests (which were overwhelmingly peaceful) and found a partisan divide: left-wing outlets such as CNN and MSNBC used the term "riot" to describe BLM 0.46 times and 0.24 times per story respectively, whereas right-wing outlets like Fox News used the term 1.15 times per story.
 Studies found a similar divide among the same news sources when examining the use of the word "rioters" to describe BLM protesters and when examining positive versus negative framing of BLM protests.

 Another study rated news organizations by how likely they were to characterize the movement as riots instead of protests; in order from most to least, these were Fox News, The Washington Post, Wall Street Journal, New York Times, CNN, New York Post, MSNBC, and Al Jazeera.
-It also found that among articles written these news outlets, between 2% (Fox News) and 7% (Al Jazeera) of paragraphs mentioned police brutality, between 10% (Fox News) and 35% (The Washington Post) of paragraphs mentioned racial elements (like the protests being anti-racist), and between 4% (Al Jazeera) and 19% (Fox News) of paragraphs mentioned Donald Trump's response.
+It also found that among articles written by these news outlets, between 2% (Fox News) and 7% (Al Jazeera) of paragraphs mentioned police brutality, between 10% (Fox News) and 35% (The Washington Post) of paragraphs mentioned racial elements (like the protests being anti-racist), and between 4% (Al Jazeera) and 19% (Fox News) of paragraphs mentioned Donald Trump's response.

 One study found that Associated Press, CNN, and Fox News frequently engaged in the protest paradigm, whereas MSNBC produced less coverage overall but was more legitimizing.